OMB is proud to announce the promotions of Rebeccah Hicks and Brodie Wingert, who were both recently named loan officers.

 Unlock Your Financial Potential with Stock Rewards Checking from OMB

-OMB Stock Rewards Checking is a leading-edge banking solution that allows customers to earn 2.5% back in fractional shares of popular stocks every month.
+OMB Stock Rewards Checking is an innovative banking solution that allows customers to redeem their rewards for fractional shares of popular stocks every month.
 This revolutionary account is unlike any you’ve seen before, making stock market participation more accessible and inclusive for all.